Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ### Image - Login as the Artist:
 ![SetupArtistPorpoise7](/administration/images/SetupArtistPorpoise7.PNG)

-The error message is displayed because the google maps key for hidden histories needs to be added.
+The error message is displayed because the google maps key for Hidden Histories needs to be added.

 ## Add Google Maps Key
-Edit the file /public_html/artists/ExampleArtist/php/web/dashboard/mapskey.inc.php
+Edit the file /public_html/artists/TamikoThiel/php/web/dashboard/mapskey.inc.php

 and make sure the last line reads
 ```